 What Determines How High a Cat Can Jump?

 While cats can leap higher than dogs, certain factors prevent them from reaching great heights.
-These include:

 Which Cat Breeds Jump the Highest?